 - Using your tweezers, try and turn the small black fan on the vacuum motor.
 It should spin freely.
 If it does not, your vacuum motor may need replacing.

-- Replace the lid by replacing the two small plastic arms and snapping the lid in place.
+- Reinsert the two small plastic arms and snap the lid in place.